Chris Godwin Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Season Stats

+- Godwin's 806 receiving yards (73.3 per game) are the best mark amongst the Buccaneers.
+He's been targeted 88 times, and has 67 catches and five touchdowns.

+- So far this season, 18.9% of the 466 passes thrown by his team have gone Godwin's way.

-- Godwin has seen the ball thrown his way 19 times in the red zone this season, 20.9% of his team's 91 red zone pass attempts.
+- Godwin (19 red zone targets) has been the recipient of 20.9% of his team's 91 red zone pass attempts.

 - The Buccaneers have run 65.4% passing plays and 34.6% rushing plays this season.
-They rank first in the NFL in scoring.
+They rank second in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Godwin's matchup with the Falcons.